AndydeCleyre/nestedtextto/README.md

 }
 ```

-You may instead store these type mapping in a NestedText file.
+You may instead store these type mappings in a NestedText file.

 `example.types.nt`:
 ```yaml